ppfeufer/aa-intel-tool/README.md

 ## Installation<a name="installation"></a>

-> **Note**
+> \[!NOTE\]
 >
-> Please make sure you meet all preconditions before you proceed:
+> **AA Intel Tool needs at least Alliance Auth v4.0.0!**
 >
-> - AA Intel Tool is a plugin for [Alliance Auth].
-If you don't have Alliance Auth running
->   already, please install it first before proceeding. (see the official
->   [Alliance Auth installation guide] for details)
-> - AA Intel Tool needs at least **Alliance Auth v3.6.1**.
-Please make sure to meet this
+> Please make sure to update your Alliance Auth instance _before_ you install this
->   condition _before_ installing this app, otherwise an update to Alliance Auth will
+> module or update to the latest version, otherwise an update to Alliance Auth will
 > be pulled in unsupervised.

+**Important**: Please make sure you meet all preconditions before you proceed:

+- AA Intel Tool is a plugin for [Alliance Auth].
+If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [Alliance Auth installation guide] for details)
-> - AA Intel Tool needs [Eve Universe] to function.
-Please make sure it is installed,
+- AA Intel Tool needs [Eve Universe] to function.
+Please make sure it is installed, before continuing.
->   before continuing.

 ### Step 1: Install the Package<a name="step-1-install-the-package"></a>